 Website Development Expenses

 You can take food orders through phone calls, but it’s ideal to have a website.
-You can use website builder apps to create a website to cut costs, but if you have a flexible budget, it’s best to hire someone to do it for you.
+You can use website builder apps like Divi, Wix, or WordPress to create a website to cut costs, but if you have a flexible budget, it’s best to hire someone to do it for you.

 Software Purchase/ Subscription